thomaspinckney3/cs4501/Project2.md

 	      - "8001:8000"
 	    command: bash -c "mod_wsgi-express start-server --reload-on-changes <your_project_name>/wsgi.py"

 Notice the difference between external_links and links.
 We use links to link to a container created by the docker-compose.yml.
-On the other hand, external_links is used to link to a container outside Compose.
-In this case, since we are linking to a container outside Compose, we use external_links.
+On the other hand, external_links is used to link to a container not created by Compose.
+In this case, since we are linking to a container "mysql" we created manually, we use external_links.
+By specifying "mysql:db" we can refer to the "mysql" container in our "models" container simply by "db" instead of refer to it by its IP Address.

-Volumes is like the -v tag we use when executing docker run.
+Volumes is like the -v tag we use when executing docker run in the previous project.
 It mounts the app directory in the container onto the <your_file_path> directory on the host machine(your mac/PC).
 By specifing that, you can code in your text editor/IDE on your host machine and any change you make will be picked up by the container.
+It is handy in terms of the development workflow.

 Ports expose the port in your container to the port on your host machine.
 In this case, we are exposing port 8000 in the container to port 8001 on your host machine.
-By exposing the ports, you can access you Django app in the browser by going to localhost:8001 if you use a native Docker app or <your_docker_ip>:8001 if you use Docker Machine/Toolbox.
+By exposing the ports, you can access you Django app in the browser on your host machine by going to localhost:8001 if you use a native Docker app or <your_docker_ip>:8001 if you use Docker Machine/Toolbox.

 Command specifies the command that will be run when the container starts up.
 In this case it will start the mod_wsgi server.

 Now that we've got this, save docker-compose.yml.
 Having Compose create and run our container is as simple as running

 	docker-compose up

-in our compose directory.
+NOTE that for the command to run successfully, you need to have your mysql container running.

 	docker-compose rm